 Introduce the purpose of the new Climate Change Advisory Group and identify how to increase collaboration to address climate change.
 This session included presentations on the state of climate change in the Northwest Territories and an introduction to adaptation planning.
 Two break-out group discussions were facilitated and focused on identifying adaptation actions, priorities, and barriers to address water-related climate change risks.

-Raise awareness of existing and proposed research and monitoring programs on Great Slave Lake (GSL), including the development of a coordinated GSL Research and Monitoring Program proposed by the Department of Environment and Natural Resources (ENR).
-This session included presentations by the Arctic Research Foundation, the Department of Fisheries and Oceans Canada, and ENR about research and monitoring programs on GSL and sought feedback from partners on advancing local Indigenous collaboration and engagement using survey polls and a facilitated discussion.
+Raise awareness of existing and proposed research and monitoring programs on Great Slave Lake (GSL), including the development of a coordinated GSL Research and Monitoring Program proposed by the Department of Environment and Climate Change (ECC).
+This session included presentations by the Arctic Research Foundation, the Department of Fisheries and Oceans Canada, and ECC about research and monitoring programs on GSL and sought feedback from partners on advancing local Indigenous collaboration and engagement using survey polls and a facilitated discussion.

 Close to 120 people attended each day of the workshop with a total of 156 water partners participating, representing 21 different Indigenous government and Indigenous organizations, nine academic institutions, seven Northwest Territories regulatory agencies, eight non-governmental organizations and 12 federal and territorial government departments.
 The Water Strategy Indigenous Steering Committee (ISC) also participated in the workshop, representing their respective Indigenous government and Indigenous organization interests.